mrvnthss/brightness-discrimination-2afc/README.md

 ### Method of Constant Stimuli

-The experiment is conducted using the *method of constant stimuli* (2AFC paradigm).
-The brightness of one of the two stimuli presented in a trial is constant across all trials of the experiment.
-On each trial, the position (i.e., left vs. right) of this *comparison stimulus* is randomly determined by a coin flip.
-The brightness of the remaining stimulus is randomly selected from a predefined set of brightness levels.
-The brightness of the comparison stimulus, the intensities of the remaining brightness levels, as well as the number thereof, can be chosen by the experimenter (see [Configuring the Experiment](#configuring-the-experiment) for details).
+The experiment is conducted using the *method of constant stimuli* (2AFC paradigm) as described in Chapter 3 of Gescheider ([1997](#gescheider)).
+The brightness of one of the two stimuli presented is constant across all trials of the experiment.
+This stimulus is referred to as the *standard stimulus*.
+On each trial, this standard stimulus is presented together with another stimulus, the *comparison stimulus*, which is sometimes brighter than, sometimes darker than, and sometimes equally bright as the standard stimulus.
+The order of presentation of the comparison stimuli is randomized.
+The following values can be chosen by the experimenter (please check [Configuring the Experiment](#configuring-the-experiment) for details):

+- brightness of the standard stimulus,
+- number of comparison stimuli,
+- maximum absolute difference between standard and comparison stimuli, and
+- number of times each comparison stimulus is paired with the standard stimulus.

+The `assert` function is used in the `BrightnessDiscrimination.m` script to enforce that ...

+- the number of comparison stimuli is *odd*, and
+- the number of repetitions per comparison stimulus is *even*.

+The first precaution ensures that there are as many comparison stimuli that are brighter than the standard as there are comparison stimuli that are darker than the standard.
+The second precaution allows the spatial location of the standard stimulus to be counterbalanced across trials.

+Additionally, the values of the comparison stimuli should be "chosen so that the stimulus of greatest magnitude is almost always judged greater than the standard, and so that the stimulus of least magnitude is almost always judged less than the standard" (Gescheider, [1997](#gescheider)).
+In the context of brightness discrimination, "greater" means "brighter" and "less" means "darker".
+To achieve this desired result, the maximum absolute difference between the standard and comparison stimuli must be set appropriately by the experimenter (again, please see [Configuring the Experiment](#configuring-the-experiment) for details).
+To assist in choosing this value, the `plotStimuli.m` function can be used to visualize the comparison stimuli based on the parameters chosen to (potentially) run the experiment.

 ### Flow of the Experiment

-Participants complete multiple trials (the number of trials per stimulus level can be varied by the experimenter) that are split up into separate blocks.
+Participants complete multiple trials that are split up into separate blocks.
 Before the start of each block (except for the first one), participants are informed about their progress.
 Each trial is started by the participants pressing the space bar.

 The following figure illustrates the flow of a single trial: